petethepig/petethepig.github.io/about/index.md

 </p>

 I'm originally from St Petersburg, Russia but now I live in San Francisco.
-My passion is programming, especially web-related.
+I'm a software engineer at [Sensor Tower]().
+I like web and devops.
 I like creating stuff and learning new things.
 Check out my recent [projects](/projects).

 You can reach me on [GitHub](https://github.com/petethepig), [Twitter](https://twitter.com/dmi3f) or [Google +](https://plus.google.com/115336993797323707321).
 My email is [@]([me-email]) – drop me a line sometime.